magic003/objc/README.md

 obj_cls := objc.class('NSObject') or { panic('failed to load class NSObject') }
 obj := obj_cls.message(sel('new')).request[objc.Id]()

 // add an object to the array.
 Message with one argument and no return value.
-Use `args2()`, `args3()` and etc
-// for more arguments
+// Use `args2()`, `args3()` and etc for more arguments.
 arr.message(sel('addObject:')).args1(obj).notify()

-// message without an argument size := arr.message(sel('count')).request[u64]()
+// message without an argument. size := arr.message(sel('count')).request[u64]()
 assert size == 1
 ```